javierdejuan/Asynchrounos-Python-backend/README.md

 So far, we have a nice Python script which enables an asynchronous websocketserver.
 Unfortunaly, my jobs cannot run in asynchronous mode, since I am calling third party modules and they do not support this functionality.
 This implies that every websocket.recv() -> sync job -> websocket.send() block behaves in a synchronous way.
 To avoid this problem, instead of processing each job in the handler function, I delegate them pushing the job in a queue.
 Since, queueing process is very fast, we can then have a pseudo-asynchronous behaviour.

 The enqueue process is done via [Redis](https://redis.io/).
-I decided to choose Redis because it is writting in C and it is optimized for jobbing Python functions.
+I decided to choose Redis because it is writting in C, it is light and fast, and it is optimized for jobbing Python functions.

 To deploy this websocket service in production and avoiding to manually execute the script, we are going to build a systemd service wrapper:
 Go to  your ```var/systemd/system``` directory and create the service file, like this one: